 - Build a diverse board of advisors to challenge assumptions.

-Align innovation with your identity using resources like the Life Purpose App: https://lifepurposeapp.com/blog/how-to-discover-your-core-values.
+Align innovation with your identity using tools like the Life Purpose App: https://lifepurposeapp.com/blog/how-to-discover-your-core-values.

 3. Respect: The Gateway to Connection

-Respect is the acknowledgment of another person’s inherent worth.
-It’s valuing diverse perspectives, creating inclusive spaces, and treating others as you wish to be treated.
+Respect recognizes another person’s inherent worth.
+It means valuing diverse perspectives, creating inclusive spaces, and treating others as you wish to be treated.

 Respect lubricates social interactions.
 Approaching others with genuine respect de-escalates conflict and opens the door to collaboration.
 When people feel seen and valued, they’re more likely to reciprocate.